Letaryat/sharptimer-web-panel/README.md

 - Configure config.php to your liking,

 ## Additional informations:
-- You can change color palette in style.css file.
+- You can change color palette in style.css file,
 ```
 :root{
     --background: #0C0D13;